Elie-Bordron/SQuIRE_usage/map/map_README.md

 133-1    206-1  225-1    37-1   53-1    70-1  A0110-1  A0882-1  A1458-1  A2067-1  A3024-1  A5615-1  CH128-1  KR84-1-1   KZ125-1-1  KZ231-1-1  KZ74-5-1
 ```

-In each of these folders, you should find 5 files and 2 folders (Here is the content of the KZ123-2-1 folder):
+In each of these folders, you should find 5 files and 2 folders (For example, here is the content of the KZ123-2-1 folder):
 ```
 ll /scratch/qtbui_TE/analysis/squire/squire_map/output/squire_map/KZ123-2-1